-We compiled an aggregate yearly dataset of eurozone countries for the period 1980-2003.
-The source of most of the data is Eurostat; credit aggregates were kindly provided by the ECB.
-We consider estimation results on this dataset as benchmark.
-For sectoral estimation we used a disaggregated dataset that consisted of household and corporate sector data for a shorter period (1995-2002) but the same set of countries, based on yearly Eurostat statistics.
+We compiled an aggregate yearly dataset of eurozone countries for the period 1980-2002.
+The source of most of the data is Eurostat; credit aggregates (MFIs' credit to the private sector) were kindly provided by the ECB.
+We consider estimation results on this dataset as the benchmark.
+For sectoral estimation we used a disaggregated dataset that consisted of household and corporate sector data for a shorter period (1995-2002) but the same set of countries, based on yearly financial accounts published by Eurostat.